Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-04-13 14:05PM EST ==

+Now, as all of you can see, we have some empirical observations to make with all this.
+We have the newly suggested path for understanding Spectrum Ordinance with the M1 theory, I to stand to say it is the best shot we've got at specifying that Specified Intermission of the theory.
+But now it comes down to making units of measurement for the whole ordeal.
+I beg, no, more or less formally consider with the best of intentions for you, that we develop the theory in the Hypotheosis folder at once, I want to see pull requests but obviously people may think this is my idea entirely.
+I keep this all under GPL, as will all of you in proceeding, but it is a WORLD idea, not just for me to sit on and be king of.
+I will petition to be out of the way of anyone seeking to make a stand in all of this.

+Also, for what it's worth, let's consider one thing.
+When it comes to other version of M's Specified Intermission, I do hope everyone ELSE comes together.
+To be formal, I will stop deriving them and hope for the scientific community at large to deliver mechanisms of understanding M through the Varia Equation, with due prejudice I hope.

+On that note I leave you, but do understand, Spectrum Ordinance may or may not be our future, it will take all of us to break it, since it seems so fully in place as is.
+Good luck to you all, may Allah SWT bless you and your families and all those you love.

 == 2025-04-11 14:34PM EST ==

 So I have a lesson for Empirinometry.
 There is a "sum" called AbSumDicit I have mentioned in the laws